Study Abroad Program Overview

 Internships for academic credit are not possible on this program.

-UC Centers in Florence and Barcelona
+UC Centers in Sicily, Florence, and Barcelona

 This program is specially designed for UC students and taught by faculty from local universities at each location.
 The UCEAP Study Center in Barcelona oversees the academic aspects of this program.
 ACCENT, the International Consortium for Academic Programs Abroad, arranges classroom space at each program location and coordinates all logistical services of the Mediterranean Politics, Food & Culture program.